About

 Chris is a lighting and video designer from Adelaide, South Australia.
 Following his completion of the Technical Production course at the Adelaide Centre of the Arts, Chris has continued to develop his experience across theatre, dance, and other live events in Australia and internationally.

-Chris has worked with State Theatre Company of South Australia on A View from the Bridge, Brothers Wreck, In The Club, Terrestrial, Mr Burns, Red Cross Letters, Eh Joe for the Beckett Triptych, Gorgon, Masquerade, The Kreutzer Sonata, Maggie Stone and Little Bird.
-Chris has completed designs for Theatre Republic’s The Bleeding Tree, Lines, Is This Yours’ Angelique, Brink Productions’ Long Tan, Tiny Bricks’ Deluge.
-Australian Dance Theatre’s Of All Things, The Beginning of Nature Part 1 and Ignition 2016.
+Chris has worked with State Theatre Company South Australia on Single Asian Female, A View from the Bridge, Brothers Wreck, In The Club, Terrestrial, Mr Burns, Red Cross Letters, Eh Joe for the Beckett Triptych, Gorgon, Masquerade, The Kreutzer Sonata, Maggie Stone and Little Bird.
+Chris has completed designs for Gravity and Other Myths’ Ten Thousand Hours and Playbook.
+Carla Lippis’ Mondo Psycho live at WOMADelaide 2022.
+Theatre Republic’s The Garden, How Not To Make It In America, The Bleeding Tree and Lines.
+Australian Dance Theatre’s The Third, Objekt, Of All Things, The Beginning of Nature Part 1 and Ignition 2016.
 Restless Dance Theatre’s Zizanie and Touched.
-Slingsby Theatre Company’s Songs for Those Who’ve Come Across the Seas, Emil and the Detectives and The Mouse, The Bird and The Sausage.
-Windmill Theatre Company’s Beep, Grug and the Rainbow, Big Bad Wolf and Story Thieves.
-Force Majeure’s Never Did Me Any Harm.
-Vitalstatistix’ Cher and Quiet Faith, Flying Penguin’s Bitch Boxer and Seawall.
+Slingsby’s The Tree of Light, The Boy Who Talked to Dogs, Songs for Those Who’ve Come Across the Seas, Emil and the Detectives and The Mouse, The Bird and The Sausage.
+Windmill Theatre Company’s Moss Piglet, Rella, Creation Creation, Hiccup!, Beep, Grug and the Rainbow, Big Bad Wolf and Story Thieves.
+Vitalstatistix’ The Photo Box, Cher and Quiet Faith.
+Flying Penguin’s Oleanna, Bitch Boxer and Seawall.

 Production Credits